michhar/deeplearning-azureml-and-azure-functions/README.md

 **Start the function**

-From the base of the repo:
+From the base of the repo run:

 ```
 func host start
 ```

 Information similar to the following should appear: